 Process (One 45–60 minute session)

-1. Provide your students with background information about the incarceration by referencing About This Book (above).
+1. Provide your students with background information about the incarceration by referencing the About The Book section.

 2. Explain the significance of using primary documents to your students:

 - Primary sources are the letters, journals, photographs, and other written and visual accounts that document a moment in time by a person who was there.
 Primary sources describe one person’s experience.
 They are the eyewitness account, the actual documents that have survived from the past.
 Secondary sources are books and other writings created long after historical events took place.
 Their authors usually rely on primary documents to recreate events.
 Textbooks are secondary sources usually written with an objective voice of authority.
 Other history books can be written with more subjectivity and voice the author’s opinions on historical events.

 - The Dear Miss Breed letters open a door into the daily routines, concerns, and hopes of ordinary young people finding themselves in extraordinary circumstances.
 Like all primary sources, the letters demonstrate the personal and subjective nature of each person’s experience.
 These documents put a human face on history by allowing participants to tell their own story in their own words.